tkhduracell/garmin-grafana/README.md

 - [python-garminconnect](https://github.com/cyberjunky/python-garminconnect) by [cyberjunky](https://github.com/cyberjunky) : Garmin Web API wrapper

 - [garth](https://github.com/matin/garth) by [martin](https://github.com/matin) : Used for Garmin SSO Authentication

+## Limitations

+This project depends on Garmin cloud.
+This does not directly sync data from your watch.
+Your data syncs to Garmin cloud first, and then within the set interval, the script periodically fetches the data from the Garmin servers using the locally stored Oauth tokens.
+Implementing direct sync is quite tricky and it will unpair your current device and overtake the syncing activities.
+If there is any script or user error, this might cause permanent data loss.
+As this project do not come with any kind of liability or warranty, it falls on the user using this.
+If you are looking for direct sync from your watch, this project is not for you.
+You might look into the [Gargetbridge project](https://gadgetbridge.org/gadgets/wearables/garmin/), which might be able to accomplish this for you if you are ready to take full responsibility of your data.
+This direct sync feature is currently not in our roadmap.

 ## Love this project?